-- In January and February, prices remained at about \$14/ton, just above the 2022 CCR Trigger Price of \$13.91.
-In March, just after the interim compliance deadline, prices declined slightly to around \$13 by the end of the quarter.
-Prices of COATS transfers were generally consistent with futures prices throughout the quarter with the exception of a few outliers.
-These instances can result when pricing terms are agreed to in advance of the actual transaction date. - The clearing price in Auction 55 (March 9) was \$13.50/ton, which was relatively consistent with secondary market prices in the days leading up to and immediately following the auction.
-In Auction 55, the clearing price was below the CCR trigger price of \$13.91.
+- In early April, prices declined to around \$13, but then rose to \$14 before falling slightly to about \$13.60 in the month of May.
+In June, prices remained near \$13.80, close to the CCR Trigger Price of \$13.91.
+Prices of COATS transfers were generally consistent with futures prices throughout the quarter. - The clearing price in Auction 56 (June 1) was \$13.90/ton, which was consistent with secondary market prices in the days leading up to and immediately following the auction.
+In Auction 56, the clearing price was just one cent below the CCR Trigger Price of \$13.91.

-Sources: Auction clearing prices are available here, ICE futures prices are available here, NEX futures prices are available here, and the prices of physical deliveries are based on information in COATS.
+Sources: Auction clearing prices are available here, ICE futures prices are available here, and the prices of physical deliveries are based on information in COATS.
 Futures prices are shown for the prompt month contract settlement price even if the volume traded was for another contract.
 Average COATS Transfer Prices for previous quarters have been updated to reflect transactions reported after the compilation of data for previous quarterly reports.